Theodosia (TV series)

-Theodosia is an English-language fantasy adventure television series produced by ZDF and Cottonwood Media based on the children's novels by Robin LaFevers.
+Theodosia is an English-language fantasy adventure television series, produced by ZDF Studios and Cottonwood Media and very loosely based on the children's adventure novels by Robin LaFevers.

-Presented at the 2021 MIPCOM, the series first premiered in the United States on HBO Max on March 10, 2022, followed by the premieres on CBBC on April 25 and Globoplay on June 21, 2022.
+Presented at the 2021 MIPCOM, the first season premiered in the United States on HBO Max on 10 March 2022, followed by the premieres on CBBC on 25 April and Globoplay on 21 June 2022.
+It later premiered in Portugal on Biggs.

+Theodosia was renewed for a second season, of which the first half of thirteen episodes was released on BBC iPlayer on 21 January 2024.
+The remaining thirteen episodes were released on BBC iPlayer on 05 May 2024.

+After Max dropped the rights on 17 May 2023, BYUtv picked up the US rights.
+While originally announced as only a season 1 pickup, this was debunked when BYUtv began televising the series.
+Season 1 began on the networks app and website on 22 October 2023, and season 2 premiered on the same on 23 October 2024.

 Premise

-The series follows the titular Theodosia "Theo" Throckmorton (Eloise Little), the 14-year-old daughter of two Egyptologists (Rik Young and Elisa Doughty) in 1906 who run and live at London's Museum of Legends and Antiquities.
-Theo and her younger brother Henry (Frankie Minchella) stumble on a hidden tomb and a mysterious artifact, the Eye of Horus.
+The series follows Theodosia "Theo" Throckmorton, the 14-year-old daughter of two Egyptologists in 1906 who run and live at London's Museum of Legends and Antiquities.
+Theo and her younger brother Henry stumble onto a hidden tomb and a mysterious artifact, the Eye of Horus.